revue-org/revue/docs/website/docs/report/design/event-storming.md

 opportunities.

 Event Storming is composed of a series of activities that are performed in a specific order.
-In the following, are presented the results of these activities.
+The results of these activities are presented in the following sections.
 For conciseness, some steps have been collapsed into a single section.

 ## Unstructured Exploration